earthcube/scheduler/dagster/implnets/deployment/README_LOCAL_DEVELOPMENT.md

 If you look in dagster_localrun.sh you can see that the
 $PROJECT variable is use to define what files to use, and define

-If you look in compose_eco_override.yaml you can see that additional mounts are added to the containers.
+If you look in compose_local_eco_override.yaml you can see that additional mounts are added to the containers.

-These can be customize in this file for local development.
+These can be customized in the  `compose_local_PROJECT_override.yaml` for local development.

 ### customizing the configs
 for local development three configs